Welcome to the NSF Cloud and Autonomic Computing Center.

 The Cloud and Autonomic Computing Center is supported through the NSF Industry-University Cooperative Research Centers (IUCRC) program.
 The main purpose of the program is to support and development of long-term partnerships among industry, academe, and government.
 The IUCRC Centers are catalyzed by an investment from the National Science Foundation and their growth and impact are primarily realized through partnerships from industry members, with NSF taking the supporting role in the development and evolution of the Center.
 Each Center is established to conduct pre-competitive industry relevant R&D in unique expertise areas for increased industry engagement and support, new business development opportunities, and research capabilities of the Center faculty.
 Overall, the IUCRC program contributes to the nation’s research infrastructure base and enhances intellectual capacity of the engineering and science workforce through the integration of research and education.
 As appropriate, an IUCRC uses international collaborations to advance these goals within the global context.

-CAC leverages diverse R&D expertise drawn from several university sites and widespread intellectual capacity.
-Ongoing industry sponsored research through CAC includes:
+The National Science Foundation (NSF) Cloud and Autonomic (CAC) industry/university cooperative research center leverages diverse R&D expertise drawn from several university sites and widespread intellectual capacity.
+Ongoing research carried out at the CAC includes:

-- Reference Implementations for interoperable Cloud Software & Technologies
+- Reference Implementations for interoperable cloud software and technologies

 - Distributed Computing & Predictive Big Data Analytics

 - Self-* Autonomic Computing Systems (*secure healing, optimizing, fail recovery, energy, etc.)

 - Cybersecurity and Storage Technologies